November 8, 2023

-Wine is easily the most classic of all wedding drinks to serve at a wedding or formal gathering; whether it’s white, sparkling, or red, wine entertains all sorts of people.
+Wine is easily the most classic and popular of all wedding drinks to serve at a wedding or formal gathering; whether it’s white, sparkling, or red, wine entertains all sorts of people.
 Preferably, it’s advisable to purchase a bottle for every two people.
 For instance, if your wedding has 100 guests, 40 bottles should give you enough for the night without having to worry about under-providing.

 However, that also depends on the length of your reception, as the longer your reception, the more wine you’ll need to accommodate with.
 And serve a variety of wines.
 A ratio of 50/50 is safe.
 For a summer wedding, a serving of 60/40 white to red is ideal.

+Of course, one of the most popular wedding drinks is going to be beer.
 Ideally, select at least two types of beers for a wedding serving.
 If possible, go for about four choices.
 Bottled beer is always the go-to option.
 However, a keg is cheaper and tastes fresh.
 It’s ideal to consider both options since guests have different tastes.

 Remember to include non-alcoholic drinks for the minors in the crowd, those who don’t want to drink alcohol, or even as a refresher for those who need a break from alcohol.
 Think of unique beverages such as ciders, malt-based drinks, soda, and of course, water to help sustain your guests and to keep it exciting for them as well.